The Click Five: 2005–2006: Greetings From Imrie House

-Later career and recent history
+2007–2008: Modern Minds and Pastimes and Dill's departure

 Through 2006, interest in the band gradually faded.
 Their songs did not have the chart success that the members had expected.
-Allmusic critic Stephen Thomas Erlewine has remarked that the band's music "didn't quite stick in the brain".
+AllMusic critic Stephen Thomas Erlewine has remarked that the band's music "didn't quite stick in the brain".
 Bassist Ethan Mentzer later said, "There was a point where it felt like we were in an airplane and the engines just died...
 It was a long, slow glide down."
 The band went on touring locally in venues such as Hot Stove and Cool Music.
+The group supported McFly on their Motion in the Ocean tour in the fall of 2006.

-Lead singer Eric Dill left the band in February 2007.
+Lead singer Eric Dill left the band on November 20, 2006, although was not officially announced until March 2007.
 The remaining four members released an official statement on the departure in March on their MySpace page, stating that "We know he will be missed by many and we wish him the best success in his other endeavors".
 They brought on new lead singer Kyle Patrick, whom they had met in November 2006.
-Patrick had been in his third year at the Berklee College of Music and left in the middle of his studies to join the Click Five as Lead Vocalist/Rhythm Guitarist.
-He had been performing since age 11, citing Eric Clapton and his bands Derek & the Dominos and Cream, Stevie Ray Vaughan, and James Taylor as his main influences.
+Patrick had been in his third year at the Berklee College of Music and left in the middle of his studies to join the Click Five as lead vocalist/rhythm guitarist.
+Dill left the band to pursue a solo music career and later revealed that he left after expressing an interest in acting, following shoot of their movie, Taking Five.
+He also left the band due to having musical differences with the other members.
+The film, Taking Five, starring members of the group along with Alona Tal, Daniella Monet, and Christy Carlson Romano, was released in 2007.

 Click Five spent early 2007 undergoing a reboot of their musical style, emphasizing new wave and deliberately retro influences with more use of synthesizers.
 They appeared to be emulating successful alternative rock groups the Killers and Weezer, according to Erlewine.
 The band also gave up wearing matching outfits and changed to having each member adopt their own modified visual image.
 When playing songs originally sung by Eric Dill live, they lowered the keys a whole step to suit Kyle Patrick's deeper voice.